01 Bone or Joint Diseases

 When you use the projector, click on your treatment color, and a large image will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

-Most people suffer from back pain, which refers to pain arising in the back.
+Most people suffer from back pain, which refers to discomfort originating in the back.
 Usually, it stems from the muscles, joints, nerves, or other structures in the spine.
-It’s a fairly common condition, and the state is where the person experiences pain or discomfort in any part of the back.
-Incidentally, most people suffer from pain in the lower back.
+It’s a fairly common condition characterized by pain or discomfort in any part of the back.
+Incidentally, many individuals experience pain in the lower back.

 The lower back is a crucial part of our body.
-It supports the upper body’s weight and provides mobility for everyday motions such as bending and twisting.
+It supports the upper body’s weight and allows for everyday motions such as bending and twisting.
 Its muscles are responsible for flexing and rotating the hips while walking and supporting the spinal column.
-Nerves in the lower back supply sensation and power the pelvis, legs, and feet muscles.
+Nerves in the lower back provide sensation and power to the pelvis muscles, legs, and feet.

-Most acute low back pain results from injury to the muscles, ligaments, joints, or discs.
-The body also reacts to injury by mobilizing an inflammatory healing response.
-While inflammation sounds minor, it can cause severe pain.
+Most acute low back pain cases result from injury to the muscles, ligaments, joints, or discs.
+The body reacts to injury by mobilizing an inflammatory healing response.
+While inflammation may seem minor, it can cause severe pain.

-There is a significant overlap of nerve supply to many of the discs, muscles, ligaments, and other spinal structures.
-Therefore, it can be difficult for the brain to sense the cause of the pain accurately.
-For example, a degenerated or torn lumbar disc can feel the same as a pulled muscle, creating inflammation and painful muscle spasms in the same area.
-Muscles and ligaments heal rapidly, while a torn disc may or may not.
-The time course of pain helps determine the cause.
+There is significant overlap in the nerve supply to many of the discs, muscles, ligaments, and other spinal structures.
+Therefore, it can be challenging for the brain to accurately identify the cause of the pain.
+For instance, a degenerated or torn lumbar disc can feel the same as a pulled muscle, resulting in inflammation and painful muscle spasms in the same area.
+Muscles and ligaments heal rapidly, while a torn disc may or may not heal effectively.
+The duration of the pain can help determine the cause.

-Symptoms of CTS include numbness, tingling, and weakness in the hand and fingers, particularly the thumb, index, and middle fingers.
-If you experience these symptoms, you must consult a healthcare professional for a proper diagnosis.
+Symptoms of CTS include numbness, tingling, and weakness in the hand and fingers, especially the thumb, index, and middle fingers.
+If you experience these symptoms, you should consult a healthcare professional for a proper diagnosis.

-Osteomyelitis is a bacterial infection of the bone that may result in the death of bone tissue.
+Osteomyelitis is a bacterial infection of the bone that can result in the death of bone tissue.
 The infection may reach the bone by traveling through the bloodstream or spreading from nearby tissue.
-Common causes of osteomyelitis include open fractures, recent surgeries, and a foreign body in the bone.
+Common causes of osteomyelitis include open fractures, recent surgeries, and foreign bodies in the bone.
 Understanding these causes can help you take preventive measures to reduce your risk of developing osteomyelitis.

-Osteomyelitis is an infection that usually causes pain in the long bones of the legs.
-Other bones, such as those in the back or arms, can also be affected.
+Osteomyelitis typically causes pain in the long bones of the legs, but other bones, such as those in the back or arms, can also be affected.
 Anyone can develop osteomyelitis.
-However, you’re more at risk of getting an infection in a bone if you have recently broken (fractured) it.
+However, you are at a higher risk of getting a bone infection if you have recently fractured it.

-People with osteoporosis are at a high risk of fractures or bone breaks while doing routine activities such as standing or walking.
-The most commonly affected bones are the ribs, hips, and the bones in the wrists and spine.
+Individuals with osteoporosis are at a high risk of fractures or bone breaks during routine activities such as standing or walking.
+The bones most commonly affected are the ribs, hips, wrists, and spine.

-Our spinal discs are cushion-like organs between our spinal bones (vertebrae).
-They comprise a soft inner portion and a rigid outer ring.
-These discs protect the vertebral bones by absorbing the shocks caused by daily activities like walking, running, lifting weights, etc. However, the soft inner portion protrudes through the rigid outer ring if these discs become weak or injured.
+Our spinal discs are cushion-like structures located between our vertebrae.
+They consist of a soft inner portion and a rigid outer ring.
+These discs protect the vertebral bones by absorbing shocks caused by daily activities such as walking, running, and lifting weights.
+However, the soft inner portion can protrude through the rigid outer ring if these discs become weak or injured.
 This condition is known as a Slipped Disc (Herniated Disk).